Posted: March 26, 2020

 Sensor technology is making monitored home security systems more effective.
 As sensor technology matures and comes down in price, more people have access to this technology, which can be instrumental in helping keep homes safer.
 Sensors today are more sophisticated, making it less likely that the family pet will trigger the alarm system when the sensors are installed properly.
 Find out what's next in home security technology.

 As technology advances, it also becomes more affordable.
 A generation or two ago, home security systems were only for the well-to-do.
 Today, however, a range of systems is available to accommodate homes of different sizes and types.
-Here are 5 ways an alarm system can raise your home's value.

 Families with children are not the only ones that are turning in increasing numbers to home security systems.
 Every type of household benefits from home security systems, including single-person households.
 Single people who travel frequently enjoy greater peace of mind when they install home security systems, as do retired people.
 And as more people consider the family dog and cat as full-fledged household members, they choose to maintain their home security systems even after children grow up and move away.

 Families today have extensive commitments beyond school and work, and many parents find themselves driving kids to activities just about every day of the week.
 While physical home security is as important as ever, in reality, it is easy to forget to lock every door and window every time the house is left unoccupied, and all that time away from home is convenient for burglars.
 A home security system provides a layer of protection and adds reassurance even when busy parents can't quite remember if they locked the kitchen window.